KritapasSuwannawin/Yanisa-Portfolio/README.md

 ### Yanisa's Portfolio

-A portfolio website for one of my friends.
+A portfolio website of my personal UX/UI designer.

 Framework and tools used include:

 - React.js
 - React Router
+- Redux Toolkit
 - Sass
 - Firebase
-  - Firestore
+  - Cloud Firestore
-  - Storage
+  - Cloud Storage

 The website can be accessed at https://ysnyanisa.com